Channel Preview

 - In the Developer Tools, select the Network tab.

-- To make it easier to see the new HTTP calls for manifests, enter m3u8 in the filter box and click the Clear network log icon.
+- To make it easier to see the new HTTP calls for manifests, enter m3u8 in the filter box and select the Clear network log icon.

-- Enter URL parameters and click on the Reload Player w/ Params button which forces a new video session to start and the manifest calls will appear in the Developer Tools.
-Manifest requests with a letter followed by .m3u8 indicates it is for the manifest for a ray while manifest requests with a long name followed by .m3u8 indicates it is for a top-level manifest.
+- Enter URL parameters and select the Reload Player w/ Params button.
+This forces a new video session to start, and the manifest calls appear in the Developer Tools.
+Manifest requests with a letter followed by .m3u8 indicate a ray manifest, while requests with a long name followed by .m3u8 indicate a top-level manifest.

-- Click on the top-level manifest call and you can view the HTTP headers on the Headers tab.
+- Select the top-level manifest call to view the HTTP headers on the Headers tab.

-- Click on the Payload tab to view the URL parameters.
+- Select the Payload tab to view the URL parameters.

-- Click on the Response tab to view the HLS manifest.
+- Select the Response tab to view the HLS manifest.